 Overview¶

-Health element changes for new claimants: New Universal Credit claimants from April 2026 onwards receive a fixed health element amount, while existing claimants continue to receive inflation-linked increases.
+Health element changes for new claimants: New Universal Credit claimants from April 2026 onwards receive a fixed monthly health element amount of £217.26, rather than the protected existing-claimant amount.

 Standard allowance uplifts: The standard allowance receives additional uplifts beyond the annual inflationary increase from 2026-2029.